digas99/sio-project-1/README.md

 This web app represents an administration area (user-friendly back-office) of a news blog, where administrators can publish, edit and delete news.

-To setup the app, first make sure to have [Docker](https://www.docker.com/) running on your machine.
+To setup the app, first make sure to have [Docker](https://www.docker.com/) running on your machine. [[How to here]](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04)

-Then run the following commands in the CLI:
+Then, run the following commands in the CLI:
 ```
 $ sudo chmod +x run.sh
 $ ./run.sh